A Local’s Guide to Fishing on Kiawah Island

-A barrier island nestled between the Kiawah River and Atlantic Ocean, Kiawah Island is a premier location for all types of fishing.
+A barrier island nestled between the Kiawah River and the Atlantic Ocean, Kiawah Island is a premier location for all types of fishing.
 With lively offshore reefs and an abundance of brackish ponds, Kiawah Island is ideal for fishermen of every skill level.
 Plus, the temperate climate of the Island allows residents and visitors to enjoy the sport throughout the entire year.

 Continue reading to discover a local’s guide for your next Kiawah Island fishing adventure!

 1. Offshore Fishing